HackYourFuture/fundamentals/fundamentals/DOM_manipulation.md

 ```js
 x.innerHTML = 'hello';
 ```
+See the result of what this code changes [here](https://jsfiddle.net/supercor/ud5ym96k/3/) and play with it yourself

 We can also create elements
 ```js
 const a = document.createElement('li');
 x.appendChild(a);
 ```
+See the result of what this code changes [here](https://jsfiddle.net/supercor/ud5ym96k/5/) and play with it yourself

 We can set attributes on elements
  ```js
  a.setAttribute('id', 'hackyourfuture');
  ```
+See the result of what this code changes [here](https://jsfiddle.net/supercor/ud5ym96k/8/) and play with it yourself

  We can add event listeners to elements: